COVID-19 Updates: uc.edu/publichealth

 A job commonly found in the marketplace which is used as a reference point for making pay comparisons.
 Pay data for these jobs are readily available in published salary surveys.

-Classified employees are commonly referred to as "blue collar" workers.
 Classified employees usually are paid an hourly rate, and their job duties are routine -- following a specific set of standards and rules.
 Examples of classified employees are maintenance and construction workers, clerical staff and technicians.
 Ohio classified employees have a property interest in their positions and cannot be dismissed without “due process of the law”.
 Due process usually means that classified employees are entitled to reasonable notice and a hearing with their employer before any significant disciplinary action is taken.
 Ohio Revised Code Section 124.11 provides definitions for positions that fall within the classified service.

 The total amount of the monetary and non-monetary pay provided to an employee by an employer in return for work performed as required.
 Essentially, it's a combination of your pay, vacation, bonuses, health insurance, and any other perk you may receive.